benchase1/roads/readme.txt

 In the event of multiple instances, such as US 1A in Maine, input the above code, add a hyphen, and the name of the town where the southern or western terminus of the route is.
 For example, US 1A in York, Maine would be "us1a-york".
 Names are case sensitive, and town names are all lowercase, with a hyphen for a space.
 East Longmeadow, Massachusetts would be "east-longmeadow".
 The Massachusetts Department of Transportation defines the two segments of Massachusetts Route 8A to be 8A-L and 8A-U. These names are used in the application, and their codes are "ma8a-l", and "ma8a-u".

-Business and bypass routes are also added, and have a "bus" and "byp" suffix added to the route code.
-For example, US 6 Business in Scituate, Rhode Island is
-"us6bus".
+Additional names such as business or bypass are not hyphenated.
+For example, I-90 business would be "i90bus".
+US 6 bypass would be "us6byp".
+Names such as "toll", "loop", or "spur" are not added.

 Exception to the above: Texas Spur and Loop Routes are added, and will be in the Texas file with names like "spur1" or "loop1".
 Other Texas routes added would be Farm / Ranch to Market ("farm1", ranch not used), Park ("park"), Recreation ("rec"), and Ranch Road 1 ("ranch1").